Insights

 This combined elementary and middle school marks the rebirth of the Arthur A. Richards junior high school, which was located on St. Croix’s west coast before back-to-back hurricanes Irma and Maria destroyed it in 2017.
 Six years later, the school is rising on the site of a former elementary school, which was further inland and on a higher elevation.
 As the school’s architect of record, Perkins Eastman is overseeing the first new public school to be built anywhere in the US Virgin Islands for nearly 30 years.
 Before now, the Federal Emergency Management Agency (FEMA) would pay only as much as what was required to bring a damaged building back to its previous state—a “patch and repair,” Principal Mary Rankin says, which has kept affected schools trapped in a 1970s status quo.

 A new law, however, requires FEMA to fund work that meets current design standards and code.
-Kliment Halsband Architects—A Perkins Eastman Studio, working with the Virgin Islands Department of Education, management consultants Witt-O’Brien’s, and FEMA, developed these forward-thinking education sector industry standards that now determine funding for the replacement and repair of damaged schools.
+Perkins Eastman, working with the Virgin Islands Department of Education, management consultants Witt-O’Brien’s, and FEMA, developed these forward-thinking education sector industry standards that now determine funding for the replacement and repair of damaged schools.
 “Now you can spend money on the things that you never thought about or dreamed of with these 1970s schools,” Rankin says.

 A rendering of the K-5 academic building at the new Arthur A. Richards K-8 School in St. Croix, US Virgin Islands

-When it opens in the fall of 2025, the Arthur A. Richards campus will boast seven buildings situated along a curving spine of colorful walkways, plantings, and shade trees.
+When it opens in the fall of 2026, the Arthur A. Richards campus will boast seven buildings situated along a curving spine of colorful walkways, plantings, and shade trees.
 One of them will be a gymnasium that doubles as the community’s hurricane shelter.
-The school is designed for net zero energy—a crucial element because the school needs to function off-grid for up to 28 days after a natural disaster until reinforcement generators arrive on the island or until the grid is repaired.
+The school is designed to be net zero energy ready—a crucial element because the school needs to function off-grid for up to 28 days after a natural disaster until reinforcement generators arrive on the island or until the grid is repaired.
 Plus, Rankin notes, “the power grid in general isn’t stable.
-Power can go out on any given day,” which makes the net-zero target even more important so children’s education won’t depend on a shaky power supply.
+Power can go out on any given day,” which makes the net-zero-ready target even more important so children’s education won’t depend on a shaky power supply.

 A rendering of the gym at the new Arthur A. Richards K-8 School in St. Croix, US Virgin Islands